-The airline will resume operations, with standard seating available.
+The airline will supposedly resume operations, with standard Economy seating available.

-Before ceasing operations, the airline’s fleet consisted of Cessna 208B Grand Caravans, Twin Otter DHC6 300 Vistaliners, and other twin engine aircraft.
-The airline will be resuming operations with 50-seater jets, however, this hasn't been confirmed yet.
+Before ceasing operations, the airline’s fleet consisted of Cessna 208B Grand Caravans, Twin Otter DHC6 300 Vistaliners, and other twin-engine aircraft.
+The airline will supposedly be resuming operations with 50-seater jets, however, this hasn't been confirmed yet.

 Before ceasing operations in 2018, the airline flew to a number of domestic destinations.

 The airline has announced that it plans to resume flights to the following destinations: